Jeffcw96/blog/content/post/upload-file-with-golang/index.md

 		}

 		for {
-			//Create and read the file into temparory buffer buffer := make([]byte, 100000)
+			//Create and read the file into temparory byte array buffer := make([]byte, 100000)
 			cBytes, err := part.Read(buffer)